astrobatty/ceres/README.md

 # Spectral Classification Module

-In order to use the automated spectral classification routines (-do_class option), a set of synthetic spectra is required.
-In particular, CERES uses a modified version of the [Coelho et al 2005 models](http://adsabs.harvard.edu/abs/2005A%26A...443..735C), where the models have been reduced in wavelength coverage, degraded in resolution and v*sin(i), and reduced in sampling.
+In order to use the automated spectral classification routines (`-do_class` option), a set of synthetic spectra is required.
+In particular, CERES uses a modified version of the [Coelho et al 2005 models](http://adsabs.harvard.edu/abs/2005A%26A...443..735C), where the models have been reduced in wavelength coverage, degraded in resolution and $v*\sin(\rm i)$, and reduced in sampling.
 This grid of models can be downloaded from this [link](http://www.astro.puc.cl/~rbrahm/coelho_05_red4_R40.tar.gz) (2.7 GB) and they should be placed in data/COELHO_MODELS:

     mkdir ceres/data/COELHO_MODELS
     cd ceres/data/COELHO_MODELS